Tantilla hobartsmithi

-Tantilla hobartsmithi, commonly known as the southwestern blackhead snake, Smith's blackhead snake, or Smith's black-headed snake, is a species of small colubrid snake native to the southwestern United States and northern Mexico.
+Tantilla hobartsmithi, commonly known as Smith's black-headed snake and the southwestern blackhead snake, is a species of small snake in the subfamily Colubrinae of the family Colubridae.
+The species is native to the southwestern United States and adjacent northern Mexico.

 Etymology

 The specific name or epithet, hobartsmithi, is in honor of American zoologist and herpetologist Hobart M. Smith (1912–2013).

 Taxonomy and systematics

-T. hobartsmithi was first described by Edward Harrison Taylor in 1936.
+Tantilla hobartsmithi was first described by Edward Harrison Taylor in 1936.

 Description

-The southwestern blackhead snake is a small snake, growing to a maximum total length (including tail) of 15 in, but typically averaging around 8 in in total length.
+The southwestern blackhead snake is a small snake, growing to a maximum total length (tail included) of 15 in, but typically averaging around 8 in in total length.

 Dorsally, it is uniformly brown in color, except for the black-colored head, which gives it its common name, and a cream-colored or white collar.
 On the belly, there is a broad reddish stripe, which runs down the center of the ventral scales.

 Venom

-T. hobartsmithi is rear-fanged, having enlarged rear teeth and a modified saliva, which while harmless to mammals, is believed to be toxic to arthropods, its primary prey.
+Tantilla hobartsmithi is rear-fanged, having enlarged rear teeth and a modified saliva, which while harmless to mammals, is believed to be toxic to arthropods, its primary prey.